Skip to content

 Leo the dog is the C1 mascot — what exactly does he do?

 Leo is your guide through German C1: the brave, confident dog leads you through the academic and professional threshold of the language.
-He explains full Konjunktiv I (complete indirect speech, with all tenses), extended participial constructions (erweiterte Partizipialkonstruktionen), high-register connectors (insofern als, dergestalt, mithin), the nominalstil vs verbalstil distinction of scientific language, modalpartikeln (ja, doch, halt, eben, etwa, wohl, schon — all meaning differences), idiomatics and phraseology (~500 key Redewendungen), stylistic variation between registers.
-Leo speaks with premium native accent, excellent clarity in complex diction, teaches you to argue with nuance.
+In the C1 lessons, currently in development (launching 2026), he will explain Konjunktiv I (indirect speech, with all tenses), extended participial constructions (erweiterte Partizipialkonstruktionen), high-register connectors (insofern als, dergestalt, mithin), the nominalstil vs verbalstil distinction of scientific language, modalpartikeln (ja, doch, halt, eben, etwa, wohl, schon — all meaning differences), idiomatics and phraseology (~500 key Redewendungen), stylistic variation between registers.
+Leo speaks with premium native accent, excellent clarity in complex diction, and will teach you to argue with nuance.

 What is the difference between C1 and B2 in German?